-If you do not have a my529 individual account, my529 will send you information to open an account.
-If you do not open an account within the designated time frame, your refund will be returned to you by my529 without interest or earnings.
+If you enter an amount on this line but do not own a my529 individual account, my529 will send you information to open an account.
+You may also visit my529.org or call 1-800-418-2551 to open an account.
+If you do not open an account within the designated time frame, my529 will return your refund to you without interest or earnings.

-Note: Your refund will not be contributed to your my529 individual account until your return has completed processing, which may take up to 90 days.
+Note: Your refund will not be contributed to your my529 individual account until your return has finished processing, which may take up to 90 days.
 Any outstanding federal or state debt you owe may be subtracted from your refund before it is contributed to your my529 individual account(s).
-The refund will be treated as a current year contribution in the year contributed.
+The refund will be treated as a current-year contribution in the year contributed.

-For more information about my529 accounts, call 1-800-418-2551, or visit my529.org.
+For more information about my529 accounts, visit my529.org or call 1-800-418-2551.

-2. Refund Applied To 2023 Taxes
+2. Refund Applied To 2024 Taxes

-You may apply all or part of your refund as a prepayment for your 2023 Utah income tax liability.
-Enter the amount of refund you want applied to your 2023 tax on this line.
+You may apply all or part of your refund as a prepayment for your 2024 Utah income tax liability.
+Enter the amount of refund you want applied to your 2024 tax on this line.

-If you change your mind, you must mail a written request to:
+If you change your mind, you must mail a written request to: Technical Research Unit

-Technical Research Unit Utah State Tax Commission 210 N 1950 W Salt Lake City, UT 84134-7000
+Utah State Tax Commission 210 N 1950 W Salt Lake City, UT 84134-7000